-A low-fat, low-calorie diet is recommended for the general population to maintain a healthy weight, but the opposite is usually recommended for seniors—especially those who are frail or losing weight.
+A low-fat, low-calorie diet is recommended for the general population to maintain a healthy weight, but the opposite is usually recommended for seniors—especially those who are frail or unintentionally losing weight.
 Sometimes I’ll see patients in their eighties and nineties who are losing weight and still restricting their calorie and fat intake.
 In many cases, it would actually be better for them to just eat a bowl of ice cream!

 Keep in mind that eating three large meals each day can be overwhelming for seniors.
 Instead, encourage them to consume smaller, more frequent meals and snacks, even before bedtime.
 Petite portions are less intimidating for many older individuals.

 Elders who have experienced weight loss should eat what they like—within reason.
 Don’t be afraid to incorporate eggs, cheese, peanut butter and even treats like ice cream into their diet.
 There is usually no need for low-fat dairy products.
 If foods in liquid form are easier for them to consume, try making your own healthy smoothies or shakes with wholesome, fresh ingredients.
 Seniors tend to prefer sweets as their senses of taste and smell dull, but it is easy to “hide” high-calorie and nutrient-dense foods in smoothies and still have them taste sweet and delicious.
 Try adding a spoonful of nut butter, half an avocado or a handful of spinach to a blended drink for a boost of nutrients.

 If it is determined that a nutritional drink is right for a senior, it is still important to consult their doctor when deciding what type of supplement to use.
 There are a wide variety of pre-made options out there, and your loved one’s nutritional needs and taste preferences are important factors to consider.
 Weigh the following pros and cons before incorporating a drink or shake into an elder’s diet.